-Small angle x-ray scattering under grazing incident angles (GISAXS) is scientific method for analyzing nanoscaled surface structures and structures in thin films.
+Small angle x-ray scattering under grazing incident angles (GISAXS) is a scientific method for analyzing nanoscaled surface structures and structures in thin films.
 It is useful as fast technique under difficult sample conditions and as a complementary method to direct imaging techniques.
 Direct microscopy techniques are often used to characterize the surface morphology and the lateral spacings of surface structures.
 The limitations of this methods are the very small observable area and the inability to determine buried and inner structures.
 Further limitations are the need of vacuum and electrical conductivity for electron microscopy and the limited scanning speed when AFM is used.
 Here, GISAXS overcome such difficulties as it can be performed at ambient conditions and each scattering pattern takes only a few seconds to record (depending of scattering contrast and beam intensity).
 These properties make GISAXS so interesting for the investigation of dynamic structure changes in physical and chemical processes at surfaces and in films.

 In-Situ GISAXS of Block Copolymer Templated Formation of Magnetic Nanodot Arrays - Nano Research 2017 (click image for further information at publishers online library)